sa2rjo/SM2AMPR-Ansible/readme.md

-All files for SM2AMPR is Stored here
+All ansible scrips for SM2AMPR is Stored here